 Campbell River Photo Province of BC

-The Discovery Islands are a group of rugged, forested islands located 150 km (100 mi) northwest of Vancouver.
+The Discovery Islands are a group of rugged, forested islands located 150 km (100 mi) northwest of Vancouver and off the east coast of North Central Vancouver Island.
 The two most populous islands, Cortes Island and Quadra Island, are served by regular ferry service via the city of Campbell River on Vancouver Island.

 Quadra Island was home to the Coast Salish peoples until the arrival of Captain George Vancouver in the late 18th-century.
 He came to Cape Mudge in 1792 and found a settled community with long houses, boats, and approximately 350 residents.
 It was not his arrival, however, that drove them out, but rather an invasion by other First Nations people in the early 19th-century.
 The We Wai Kai band of the Kwagiulth continue to live in the village of Cape Mudge today.